 Change the Game by Changing Components

-When it comes to Server Acquisition & Maintenance, it’s time to kick status quo thinking to the curb.
-After all, sticking with conventional wisdom about what and when to buy and upgrade core IT equipment often means overpaying for new equipment while underutilizing what you already have in place.
-It’s important to know how to dispel the many myths and misconceptions about lowering IT infrastructure acquisition costs while upping you IT IQ and preparing for digital transformation.
+When it comes to Server Acquisition and Maintenance, it’s time to kick status-quo thinking to the curb.
+Sticking with conventional wisdom about what and when to buy and upgrade core IT equipment often means overpaying for new equipment while underutilizing what you already have in place.
+It’s important to know how to dispel the many myths and misconceptions about lowering IT infrastructure acquisition costs while upping your IT IQ and preparing for digital transformation.

 Thanks to the promise and potential of cloud-hosted services, IT leaders face constant pressure to prove the cost-effectiveness of on-premises infrastructures.
 It all starts with making the right equipment choices with the best price/performance for the task at hand.
 Most often, changing out components changes the IT acquisition game in your favor.

-Sure, the latest x86 processors up performance levels substantially, but do you need all that horsepower to fuel core business applications?
+Yes, the latest x86 processors up performance levels substantially, but do you need all that horsepower to fuel core business applications?
 Most enterprises still sport relatively low overall server and CPU utilization across their infrastructures.
-In fact, one study of large enterprises (with more than 100 physical servers) showed an average x86 server CPU utilization of between 8% and 20%.1.
+One study of large enterprises (with more than 100 physical servers) showed an average x86 server CPU utilization of between 8% and 20%.1

 Depending on the task, you may be paying for performance you don’t really need.
-So, carefully assess what type of processor, core, and speed is needed to keep applications running in optimal order.
-The bottom line: High-end processors are pricey, and there’s no valid reason to pay for capacity you won’t use or really need.
-Processors can represent 30% or more of the total cost of server hardware.2.
+So, carefully assess what type of processor, core, and speed are needed to keep applications running in optimal order.
+Processors can represent 30% or more of the total cost of server hardware.2

 Avoiding the highest-performing processor model in favor of a lower-premium choice can deliver hardware savings of about one-third while only impacting peak performance by 10%.
 This is the kind of informed tradeoff that most end-users can accept.